-The best way to care for your Noonee Wilga items depends on the type of fabrics that they are made from.
+Care for your Noonee Wilga items depends on the fabrics that they are made from.
 Read full details for different fabrics below, but in general, if you aren't quite sure what to do, then place them in a delicates bag, use a gentle machine wash in cool water, followed by hanging to dry; avoid using fabric softeners and bleach and do not iron synthetic or elasticated fabrics.

 May be used in Noonee Knickers, little underwear, cotton outer OneWet Pants, prefold/nappy belts etc. Wash in a warm machine wash.
 Hang to dry or use a warm dryer cycle.
 You could iron these items, but who has time for that.
 If your item contains elastic (eg at the leg or waist opening) the heat can perish the elastic.
 Similarly if the fabric is cotton elastane or cotton spandex, then the elastic recovery of the item will be damaged by ironing.